MSc, Postgraduate Diploma

 ESRC quota awards are available on a competitive basis for students who wish to pursue the MSc plus a PhD on a 1+3 basis.
 Please contact Applied Social Science for details.

 The MSc/Diploma in Applied Social Research (Criminology) comprises six compulsory taught core modules and (for the MSc) a dissertation.

 The modules are: Research Design and Process; Introduction to Information Technology and Library Services (not formally assessed); Quantitative Data Analysis; Qualitative Data Analysis; Research Methods in Criminology and Socio-legal Studies; Criminological Perspectives; and Criminalisation, Social Control and Human Rights.

 In addition to the modules, you will complete the following:

 Teaching methods are designed for each module to facilitate your acquisition of skills and progressive development.
 You are expected to participate in lectures, seminars, tutorials, computer-based workshops and group work.

 Full-time and part-time MSc/Diploma students experience a range of different forms of assessment across the compulsory taught modules.
-These include essays, critical review essays, book reviews, research proposals, a computer lab-based assessment for quantitative data analysis, group project reports and the research dissertation.
+These include essays, critical review essays, book reviews, research proposals, a computer lab-based assessment for quantitative data analysis, and the research dissertation.
 There are no examinations.